JuliaActuary/FinanceModels.jl/docs/src/guide.md

 ABDiscountLine() = ABDiscountLine(0.,0.)

 function FinanceCore.discount(m::ABDiscountLine,t)
-    #discount rate is approximated by a straight lined, floored at 0.0 and capped at 1.0
+    #discount rate is approximated by a straight line, floored at 0.0 and capped at 1.0
     clamp(m.a*t + m.b, 0.0,1.0)
 end